Conference: “The Smart Home: Why and How?”

 This conference will be moderated by:

 - Anne-Sophie Cases, professor at the University of Montpellier (IAE – Institute of Business Administration).
-She is responsible for the Master's programs in "e-Marketing" and "Web Project Management";
+She oversees the “e-Marketing” and “Web Project Management” master’s programs;

-- Malo Depincé, lecturer at the University of Montpellier and deputy director of the "Dynamics of Law" laboratory.
+- Malo Depincé, associate professor at the University of Montpellier and deputy director of the “Dynamiques du droit” laboratory.
 A specialist in consumer and competition law, he coordinates the HUT project.

-Together, they will present the "HUmans at home projecT – HUT" project, which aims to examine and understand the conditions related to the well-being of residents in the smart homes of the future:
+Together, they will present the “HUmans at home projecT – HUT” initiative, which aims to explore and understand the factors that contribute to residents’ well-being in the smart homes of the future:

-- What is our relationship with the homes of tomorrow, and how will we live in the future?
+- What will our relationship with the homes of the future be like, and how will we live in the future?

-- What will living conditions be like in the typical home of the future: a potentially urban apartment equipped with numerous sensors, actuators, and analysis systems?
+- What will living conditions be like in the typical home of the future: a potentially urban apartment equipped with numerous sensors, actuators, and analytics systems?

-- What is possible, desirable, and acceptable in terms of contributing to well-being in the smart home of the future?
+- What is feasible, desirable, and acceptable in terms of contributing to well-being in the smart homes of the future?

-HUT takes a multidisciplinary approach to addressing major scientific questions related to the homes of tomorrow:
+HUT takes a multidisciplinary approach to addressing major scientific questions related to the housing of the future:

-- What connected information will we share?
+- What connected data will we share?
 How and why?

 - How do we interact with smart homes?